gvacaliuc/jupyterhub-deploy-teaching-docker/README.md

 Ansible scripts to deploy our jupyterhub installation to ORION, Rice's OpenNebula installation.

-Sets up:
+## requirements

+* ansible installation
+* passwordless ssh access to vms in your inventory

+## provides

 [] Postgres Database for each whitelisted user
     [] copies contents of a template database
     [] initial plaintext password / user file
 [x] JupyterHub running in a container
-[] User Data persisted in Docker Volume
+[x] User Data persisted in Docker Volume
     [] volume backups to cloud storage
 [] Authenticator
     [x] GitHub OAuth